-It’s more important than ever to find ways to stay fit and reduce stress, even as many of us self-isolate at home.
-Here, how author Don Gillmor found his way to meditative bliss through yoga.
+It’s more important than ever to find ways to stay fit and reduce stress.
+Today, on the International Day of Yoga, we revisit a 2019 story by author Don Gillmor, who chronicles how he found his way to meditative bliss through yoga.

 In the ’70s and ’80s, I jogged.
 Even during the years I smoked, I jogged.
 They were good decades for both.
 But I quit smoking for obvious reasons and quit jogging after nagging hip issues and plantar fasciitis in my feet made it torturous.
 Like many of my generation, I turned to yoga.